defenseunicorns/uds-runtime/adr/0003-figma-to-code-naming-convention.md

 ## Consequences

-If flowbite updates their component library in Figma and the names change, then there is going to be a disconnect between the library naming and the front end components.
+If Flowbite updates their component library in Figma and the names change, then there is going to be a disconnect between the library naming and the front end components.